IBM/deploy-graph-db-container/README.md

     kube-hou02-pxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx-w1   17x.xxx.xx.xxx   10.47.64.200   free           normal   Ready    1.7.4_1502
     ```

-### 0.4 Point Kubernetes CLI to your Bluemix Kubernetes cluster
+### 0.4 Point the Kubernetes CLI to your Bluemix Kubernetes cluster

 Configure your Kubernetes CLI environment to point to your Bluemix Kubernetes cluster as below.